Eight state units barred from attending BCCI AGM

 Eight state units out of the 38 were on Thursday barred from attending the BCCI Annual General Meeting in Mumbai on October 23 due to non-compliance in their amended constitutions.
 The picture on who will be attending the AGM became clear after BCCI electoral officer N Gopalaswami released the final electoral roll.

-Manipur, Uttar Pradesh, Tamil Nadu, Haryana, Maharashtra, Railways, Services and Association of Indian Universities will not have any voting rights in case there is an election during the scheduled AGM.
-The three government institutions were barred as they failed to form a players' association.
+Manipur, Uttar Pradesh, Tamil Nadu, Haryana, Maharashtra, Railways, Services and Association of Indian Universities (AIU) will not have any voting rights in case there is an election during the scheduled AGM.
+The three government institutions -- Railways, Services and AIU -- were barred as they failed to form a players' association.

 Former India captain Sourav Ganguly is the nominated representative from Cricket Association of Bengal, a body which he is heading.
 Mohammad Azharuddin, another former India captain, will be representing the Hyderabad Cricket Association.
 Rajat Sharma (Delhi), Jay Shah (Saurashtra), Arun Singh Dhumal (Himachal Pradesh) and Brijesh Patel (Karnataka) are among the other nominated representatives.